userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_service.md

 Make sure that you can compile and run core tests and read a basic example @ref scripts/docs/en/userver/tutorial/hello_service.md.

+Make sure that you understand the basic concepts of @ref scripts/docs/en/userver/grpc.md "userver grpc driver".

 ## Step by step guide

 In this example, we will write a client side and a server side for a simple `GreeterService` from `greeter.proto` (see the schema below).
 Its single `SayHello` method accepts a `name` string and replies with a corresponding `greeting` string.

 ### Installation

+Find and link to userver gRPC:

+@snippet samples/grpc_service/CMakeLists.txt  ugrpc

-We generate and link to a CMake library from our `.proto` schema:
+Generate and link to a CMake library from our `.proto` schema:

-@snippet samples/grpc_service/CMakeLists.txt  gRPC sample - CMake
+@snippet samples/grpc_service/CMakeLists.txt  add_grpc_library

-Register the necessary `ugrpc` components:

-@snippet samples/grpc_service/grpc_service.cpp  gRPC sample - ugrpc registration
+By default, `userver_add_grpc_library` looks in `${CMAKE_CURRENT_SOURCE_DIR}/proto`, you can override this using the `SOURCE_PATH` option.

+Proto includes can be specified in `INCLUDE_DIRECTORIES` option (multiple directories can be specified).

 ### The client side

 Wrap the generated `api::GreeterServiceClient` in a component that exposes a simplified interface:

+@snippet samples/grpc_service/src/greeter_client.hpp  includes

-@snippet samples/grpc_service/grpc_service.cpp  gRPC sample - client
+@snippet samples/grpc_service/src/greeter_client.hpp  client

+@snippet samples/grpc_service/src/greeter_client.hpp  component

+@snippet samples/grpc_service/src/greeter_client.cpp  component

+We intentionally split `GreeterClient` from `GreeterClientComponent` to make the logic unit-testable.
+If you don't need gtest tests, you can put the logic into the component directly.

 A single request-response RPC handling is simple: fill in `request` and `context`, initiate the RPC, receive the `response`.

-@snippet samples/grpc_service/grpc_service.cpp  gRPC sample - client RPC handling
+@snippet samples/grpc_service/src/greeter_client.cpp  client

 Fill in the static config entries for the client side:

-@snippet samples/grpc_service/static_config.yaml  gRPC sample - static config client
+@snippet samples/grpc_service/static_config.yaml  static config client

-@snippet samples/grpc_service/static_config.yaml  gRPC sample - task processor
+@snippet samples/grpc_service/static_config.yaml  task processor

 ### The server side

 Implement the generated `api::GreeterServiceBase`.
-As a convenience, a derived `api::GreeterServiceBase::Component` class is provided for easy integration with the component system.
+As a convenience, `api::GreeterServiceBase::Component` base class is provided that inherits from both
+`api::GreeterServiceBase` and `ugrpc::server::ServiceComponentBase`.
+However, for in this example we will also test our service using gtest, so we need to split the logic from the component.

+@snippet samples/grpc_service/src/grpc_service.hpp  includes

-@snippet samples/grpc_service/grpc_service.cpp  gRPC sample - service
+@snippet samples/grpc_service/src/grpc_service.hpp  service

+@snippet samples/grpc_service/src/grpc_service.hpp  component

+@snippet samples/grpc_service/src/grpc_service.cpp  component

 A single request-response RPC handling is simple: fill in the `response` and send it.

-@snippet samples/grpc_service/grpc_service.cpp  gRPC sample - server RPC handling
+@snippet samples/grpc_service/src/grpc_service.cpp  service

 Fill in the static config entries for the server side:

-@snippet samples/grpc_service/static_config.yaml  gRPC sample - static config server
+@snippet samples/grpc_service/static_config.yaml  static config server

 ### int main()

 Finally, we register our components and start the server.

-@snippet samples/http_caching/http_caching.cpp  HTTP caching sample - main
+@snippet samples/grpc_service/main.cpp  main

 ### Build and Run